 \section{Abstract}

 Polar codes are recursive general concatenated codes.
 This property motivates a recursive formalization of the known decoding algorithms: Successive Cancellation, Successive Cancellation with Lists and Belief Propagation.
-This description allows an easy development of the first two algorithms for arbitrary polarizing kernels.
+Using such description allows an easy development of these algorithms for arbitrary polarizing kernels.
 Hardware architectures for these decoding algorithms are also described in a recursive way, both for Arikan's standard polar codes and for arbitrary polarizing kernels.